gnarzilla/proxy.deadlight/README.md

 By bridging these two worlds, the Deadlight Proxy enables a powerful new form of self-sovereign infrastructure.
 It eliminates the need for an "always-on" home server by delegating state management to a serverless database (Cloudflare D1), all while preserving the privacy and control of a self-hosted solution.

-This release represents a major breakthrough, with a complete REST API that integrates seamlessly with `blog.deadlight`.
+This release represents a major breakthrough, with a complete REST API that integrates with `blog.deadlight`.
 This allows for real-time proxy management, status monitoring, and email-based federation, all controlled from a web interface you can deploy anywhere in the world.

 ### Architecture